svedula24/CreatorCapital-HackNYU2023/README.md

 ## Overview

-This repository contains the source code for a Mobile Investment iOS App developed in Swift and Python, with MongoDB as the backend database.
+We are still in the development phase for our Mobile Investment iOS App, and therefore can not make that repository public.
+We developed the app in Swift and Python, with MongoDB as the backend database.
 The project was initially created in February 2023 and was recognized as the HackNYU Finance Track Winner.

 ## Project Description